kamyargerami/matrix-docker/README.md

 5. Edit the `/var/lib/docker/volumes/matrix_coturn/_data/turnserver.conf` and add the below configuration:

 - Replace the `LongSecretKeyMustEnterHere` with a secure random password.
-- Replace `matrix.example.com` with your own domain
+- Replace `matrix.example.com` with your domain
-- Change the `YourServerIP` to your server public ip address.
+- Change the `YourServerIP` to your server's public IP address.

 ```
 use-auth-secret